Are you prepared when an emergency strikes? Reference our Hiking First Aid Checklist to make sure.

 Hiking First Aid Checklist

-Your hiking first aid kit should contain at least the following essential items:
+A hiking first aid kit needs to be portable, and pack lightly.
+The kit should contain at least the following items:

 - Gauze and elastic roll bandages